rebelclause/appsnappr/README.md

 [Docker: version 3 -- feature changes, removals and additions](https://docs.docker.com/compose/compose-file/compose-versioning/#version-3)

 [Docker: Overview of docker-compose](https://docs.docker.com/compose/)# a single '.secret.env' file is easiest to maintain
-# a single file per stage means values are exported to any service that lists them
-# all secret keys are presently shown with defaults in '.common.env', listed in first position wherever used in a stage override

     # 'env_file:' arrays overwrite values top to bottom, repeitions read last being the accepted value
     # 'env_file: arrays add keys and their values for those that don't exist in the chain

-# presently, only postgresql is the same throughout stages, unless user and pass are changed, then the database will require a corresponding user and pass change via psql, or it will have to be rebuilt using docker-compose and the service description. which is a happenstance of moving between stages anyway.
-This is mentioned in the event the environment for both development and production is the same, as building from a single compose file will rebuild all assets.
-If the data is to be saved workaround research may be necessary.
 [Docker: Dockerfile](https://docker.com/dockerfile)

 [Docker: docker-compose, extends:, to version 2.1](https://docs.docker.com/compose/extends/)